stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 Maybe it was.

+#### TIM

-__TIM__: Hartro, yeah, I think is a she/her.
+Hartro, yeah, I think is a she/her.
 Standards I think is more specifically a they/them.
 And I think that was again, because-- less to be like, "Hey, look, we've got, you know, not-gender-specific characters," but more like if I'm thinking about it conceptually, they're the kind of characters who are like...
 "This is not a thing."
 You know.
 "This is not a concern of ours. [__BEN:__ Yep.]
 Thank you very much."
 So.

+#### BEN

-__BEN__: "Not important to our identities, thank you very much."
+"Not important to our identities, thank you very much."

-__TIM__: Exactly.
+#### TIM

 Exactly.
+Exactly.
 Yeah!
 And--

+#### BEN

-__BEN__: But also, to be clear, not in like a dehumanizing way, [__TIM__: No, it's just--] 'cause obviously, like, their names-- well, 'cause their names are Number 1 and Number 48, so you can definitely, like, read it like that, [__TIM__: Yeah...] but that's definitely not the intent, so.
+But also, to be clear, not in like a dehumanizing way, [__TIM__: No, it's just--] 'cause obviously, like, their names-- well, 'cause their names are Number 1 and Number 48, so you can definitely, like, read it like that, [__TIM__: Yeah...] but that's definitely not the intent, so.

+#### TIM

-__TIM__: It was much more an idea of, "Would they be male?
+It was much more an idea of, "Would they be male?
 I don't know.
 Would it matter?
 Would they be female?
 I don't know.
 Would it matter?
 Well, shall we just avoid pronouns?
 Okay." [__BEN:__ Yeah.]
 'Cause you know, it's like why must one assign one when it kinda doesn't matter to anything to do with the plot or story or world or character? [__BEN:__ Yeah.]
 So there we are.
 So, we're--

 #### BEN